Guiding Stepfamilies Through Wilderness Wanderings

 Looking For A Compass In The Wilderness

 I liken the experience of stepfamilies to the wilderness wanderings of the Israelites.
 Stepfamilies enter remarriage with the dream of finally reaching the Promised Land.
 Leaving the horrible oppression of divorce, they embark on a journey, only to discover that the trip is filled with uncertainty.
 Direction seems to be lacking, children and heavy baggage slow their progress, and it takes much longer to arrive than they ever imagined.
 Discouragement, grumbling, and complaining abound.
-Perhaps that's why 60% of remarriages end in divorce.
+Perhaps that's why most blended family marriages end in divorce.
 But it is time churches start handing out compasses so that stepfamilies can find the Promised Land in faith.
 Education, support groups, an attitude of acceptance by the congregation and church leadership--all of these things combine to form a spiritual compass that guides the stepfamily journey.

 For example, I tell stepfamilies that in order to reach the Promised Land they must: